Terry stop: Reasonable suspicion

-To have reasonable suspicion that would justify a stop, police must have "specific and articulable facts" that indicate the person to be stopped is or is about to be engaged in criminal activity.
-Because officers usually do not have supervision when they encounter civilians, they have discretion who to stop.
+To possess reasonable suspicion that would justify a stop, police must have "specific and articulable facts" that indicate that the person to be stopped is, or is about to be, engaged in criminal activity.
+Because officers usually do not have supervision when they encounter civilians, they have discretion regarding whom to stop.
 Reasonable suspicion depends on the "totality of the circumstances".
-Reasonable suspicion is a vague term and the Supreme Court concluded it should be decided on a case-by-case basis.
-Often it is built out of a combination of facts, each of which would, in itself, not be enough justification for the stop.
+Reasonable suspicion is a vague term, and the Supreme Court concluded that it is to be decided on a case-by-case basis.
+It often arises from a combination of facts, each of which would, in itself, not be enough justification for the stop.

-The suspicion must be of an individual person.
-Police officers primarily use situational factors based on criminal behavior to determine if a stop is needed.
-In essence, when they witness a person behaving suspiciously or violating the law, they will stop them.
-Other factors influencing decision include personal attitudes and the decision-making model where the officer works.
-Racial profiling can be systemic.
+The suspicion must be that of an individual person.
+Police officers primarily use situational factors based on criminal behavior to determine whether a stop is needed.
+In essence, when they witness a person behaving suspiciously or violating the law, they are constitutionally permitted to stop them.
+Other factors informing the decision include personal attitudes and the decision-making model in effect where the officer works.
+These subjective influences naturally create the opportunity for bias on the part of police officers who possess animus toward a certain class of people.

-The three types of primary sources that the Court accepts to determine suspiciousness are information obtained from third parties, information based on the suspect’s appearance and behavior, and the time and place of the suspected offense.
+The three types of primary sources that courts should accept in order to determine suspiciousness are information obtained from third parties, information based on the suspect's appearance and behavior and the time and place of the suspected offense.
 Officers can define what they believe is normal, and if and how the suspect deviates from this.
-Reasonable suspicion has been used for actions like standing in the wrong place, nervousness, exceptional calmness, or walking quickly in another direction.
-Officers' experience may make them suspicious of behavior that is usually innocuous.
-For instance, a social interaction such as a hug or a handshake can be perceived as a drug deal.
-Suspecting people because they fit into a broad category, such as being in a particular location, being of a particular race or ethnicity, or fitting a profile, are insufficient for reasonable suspicion.
-However, stop-and-frisk has been validated on the basis of furtive movements; inappropriate attire; carrying objects such as a television or a pillowcase (in English law, "going equipped"); vague, nonspecific answers to routine questions; refusal to identify oneself; and appearing to be out of place.
+Reasonable suspicion has been used for actions such as standing in the wrong place, nervousness, exceptional calmness or walking quickly in another direction.
+Officers' experiences may make them suspicious of behavior that is usually innocuous.
+For instance, a social interaction such as a hug or a handshake might be perceived as a drug deal.
+Merely identifying that a person belongs to a broad category, such as physical location, race, ethnicity or profile, is insufficient for reasonable suspicion.
+However, stop-and-frisk has been validated on the basis of furtive movements, inappropriate attire, carrying objects such as a television or a pillowcase (in English law, "going equipped"), vague, nonspecific answers to routine questions, refusal to identify oneself and appearing to be out of place.

 Before 1968, the law required substantial evidence to impede liberty or seize property.
-But the Fourth Amendment does not protect consensual encounters.
-During the Terry case, the Supreme Court found that the police should have the power to search, even without probable cause, to protect themselves from weapons.
-The Terry stop operates under the assumption that though stop and frisk is an intrusion, the potential harm from weapons outweighs it.
+However, the Fourth Amendment does not protect consensual encounters.
+In its Terry decision, the Supreme Court found that the police should have the power to search, even without probable cause, to protect themselves from weapons.
+The Terry stop operates under the assumption that although stop-and-frisk is an intrusion, the potential harm from weapons outweighs it.